 Where are you from?

 I’m from a small town in Wisconsin called East Troy.
 The population is around 5,000.
-It’s about 30 minutes away from Milwaukee and maybe an hour and a half from Chicagoland.
+It’s about 30 minutes away from Milwaukee and maybe an hour from Chicagoland.

 Where are you now?

 I’m currently living in Cleveland, Ohio.
 I am here for graduate school!
-I lived in Bloomington, Indiana for the past four years while doing my undergraduate degree.
+I lived in Bloomington, Indiana from 2014 to 2018 while doing my undergraduate degree.

 What do you study?